raohmaru/CFC-MSE2/README.md

 - Passion One (https://fonts.google.com/specimen/Passion+One).
 - Source Sans Pro (https://fonts.google.com/specimen/Source+Sans+Pro).

+And the custom font CFC Digits.

 In order to properly display the design, please download and install the aforementioned fonts, then restart MSE2.

-(Or you can donwload [this ZIP file](https://github.com/raohmaru/CFC-MSE2/releases/download/1.0.0/cfc_fonts.zip) which includes only the required font files from each font family.)
+(Or you can download [this ZIP file](https://github.com/raohmaru/CFC-MSE2/releases/download/1.3.2/cfc_fonts.zip) which includes only the required font files from each font family.)

 ## License